francescopisu/IPH/README.md

 # An Interpretable Machine Learning Approach to Stroke Prediction from Anatomical Features of Carotid Plaques
-This repository contains the code to reproduce the experiments of "An Interpretable Machine Learning Approach to Stroke Prediction from Anatomical Features of Carotid Plaques", currently under review at Circulation: Cardiovascular Imaging.
+This repository contains the code to reproduce the experiments of "An Interpretable Machine Learning Approach to Identify Patients with Recent Cerebrovascular Symptoms from Anatomical Features of Carotid Plaques", currently under review at European Heart Journal: Cardiovascular Imaging.

 ## Abstract
-Coming soon..
+Carotid plaque structure and composition are known to be associated with stroke, but the role of subcomponents (e.g., intraplaque hemorrhage [IPH]) is yet to be determined.
+Consequently, learning to recognize symptomatic patients having atherosclerotic disease allows identifying plaque features that are predominant in symptomatic subjects.
+We hypothesized that Machine Learning (ML) could perform a more complex evaluation of a patient’s status, integrating plaque morphology data with clinical and demographic factors.
+However, the clinical application of ML models has suffered from the interpretability problem.
+Using an interpretable tree-based boosting generalized additive model trained on demographic, clinical and CT angiography-derived plaque features, we were able to identify symptomatic patients with excellent diagnostic accuracy both on internal validation (area under the curve: 0.886) and dedicated testing (0.926).
+Volumetric measurements of carotid plaque’s subcomponents (in particular the ratio of IPH to lipid volume) were the most important parameters for identifying symptomatic subjects.

 ## Repository structure:
 The repository is organized as follows: